AngelRodRo/init-prototype-project/README.md

 - **Trello**: It's a tool to be organized with cards and boards.
 It's useful for low cost projects without use complex software for assign task, bugs, stories, etc. https://trello.com
 - **Slack**: It's a very useful productivity software for teammates communictation without distractions. https://slack.com
+- **Google calendar**: It's a very simple calendar for schedule some events.
+It's useful for set a meeting for daily scrums or standups.

+## Workflow

+1. Trello

 # Git branching